minhpq331/demo-deployment/README.md

-# demo-deployment
+# Demo deployment

-Demo deployment on K8S with
+Demo deployment on K8S with NodeJS

+Environment:

+- `PORT`: 3000
+- `MESSAGE`: Message to show on runtime